udeved/freecol-mods/README.md

         * add good types silvercoin, discrete services(intel stored as silvercoin)
         * add tavern producing discrete services
         * add recruitable pirate and courtesan unit at Letter Of Marque settlements
-        * 200 discrete services for a Pirate to be hired(born in colony)
+        * 128 silvercoins and 40 rum for a Pirate to be built/hired
-        * 100 silvercoins for a courtesan to be hired(born in colony)
+        * 64 silvercoins and 20 coats for a courtesan to be built/hired
         * captured pirates become petty criminals
+        * captured courtesans become indentured servants
         * add pirate roles buccaneer and raider
         * add piracy ability to pirate
         * add minthouse, mintshop, mintworks